 I have a strong enough sense of product technical development to see past the marketing hype that comes from some of the bigger brands and I always ask if something could be designed better to do the job it is expected to do or re-designed to a better job than it is expected to do.
-Unfortunately I am more of a thinker than an engineer/ tinkerer so most ideas are given in feed back which hopefully help develop refinement and improvement in products.
+I am more of a thinker than an engineer/ tinkerer so most ideas are given in feed back which hopefully help develop refinement and improvement in products.

 So here are the brands and products that I use and a little blurb about the “why?”:

-Protection, gloves, glasses and clothing: www.pocsports.com.
+Protection, gloves, and shorts: www.pocsports.com.
 POC make fantastic riding gear, there is no question about that.
 Their Joint VPD System knee and elbow pads are much admired for their protection and comfort.
 The Joint VPD System knee is my go-to choice for trail riding as they are light (for either wearing all day or carrying on a trail pack for longer climbs), they fit well without constricting blood flow, are not too hot and do a sterling job of protecting pointy and soft bits in a crash.
-Their helmets are their core product, combining great design and technology to increase the chances of surviving a crash with less head damage.
+POC’s helmets are their core product, combining great design and technology to increase the chances of surviving a crash with less head damage.
 I use the Tectal Race SPIN for all round riding and the Coron when a full face helmet is required.
 The Resistance Enduro gloves meet my requirements of being “almost not there”.
 They have a thin seamless palm and conform to the hand and handle bar with no bunching, another important consideration for long riding days.
-The glasses, in particular the Crave, have a certain Scando chic and do a great job of keeping the sun, bugs and dust out of one’s eyes.
 The Contour bib shorts are quite frankly one of the most comfortable and quick drying bib shorts I have ever used.
 I would rank them above Assos in overall performance and comfort.
 The VPDS chamois in unique to POC and equates to more comfort with less bulk.
-The Resistance Pro Enduro and Trail Vent shorts do what they are supposed to do; stop mountain bikers looking like roadies and providing somewhere to put a hankie, some emergency funds and the ubiquitous cell phone, the zip up pocket increases one’s chances of still having the phone at the end of the ride.
+The Resistance Pro Enduro shorts do what they are supposed to do; stop mountain bikers looking like roadies and providing somewhere to put a hankie, some emergency funds and the ubiquitous cell phone, the zip up pocket increases one’s chances of still having the phone at the end of the ride.
 Due to a desire to wear merino fabric where I can I do not wear POC jerseys but would if they made a merino short sleeved shirt.

 Brake adapters and derailleur hangers: www.northshorebillet.com.
 Another local company, the machinists behind a lot of the better known brand Chromag’s stems, pedals and chainrings.
-A little of bling to match bike colour and make your bike stand out from the crowd.
+A little of bling to compliment the bike’s colour and make your bike stand out from the crowd.
 It is your bike after all.

-Flat pedals: www.chromagbikes.com.
+Grips & flat pedals: www.chromagbikes.com.
 What I like about this Canadian company is that they are local, their products are very well made and offered for an excellent price.
 Their recently introduced Format single lock ring grip is almost perfect.
 It is super tacky, providing excellent grip even when wet or covered in ice and snow.
 I have been running these gloveless since June and I am now installing them on all my bikes as my Ergon GE1 grips wear out.
 Chromag also make the excellent Contact flat pedals, they are robust, clear mud well, offer amazing or insane grip depending on the pins one installs and are easily serviced with an affordable re-build kit.
 Even though I ride clips most of the time it is good to have a ride on flat pedals every now and then to keep the skills polished.
 They are also pretty much mandatory on my fat bike in winter.
 As a bonus they look great too.